iheartradio/kanaloa/README.md

 By constantly exploring and optimizing, the resizer will eventually walk to the optimal size and remain nearby.
 When the optimal size changes it will start walking towards the new one.

 If autothrottle is all you need, you should consider using [OptimalSizeExploringResizer](http://doc.akka.io/docs/akka/2.4.1/scala/routing.html#Optimal_Size_Exploring_Resizer) in an Akka router.
 (The caveat is that you need to make sure that your routees block on handling messages, i.e. they can’t simply asynchronously pass work to the backend service).

+### <a name="implPIE"></a>Implementation Detail for PIE
+A traffic regulator based on the PIE algo (Proportional Integral controller Enhanced) suggested in this paper https://www.ietf.org/mail-archive/web/iccrg/current/pdfB57AZSheOH.pdf by Rong Pan and his collaborators.
+The algo drop request with a probability, here is the pseudocode Every update interval Tupdate
+  1. Estimation current queueing delay

+     ```
+     currentDelay = queueLength / averageDequeueRate
+     ```

+  2. Based on current drop probability, p, determine suitable step scales:

+     ```
+     if p < 1%       :  α = α΄ / 8, β = β΄ / 8
+     else if p < 10% :  α = α΄ / 2, β = β΄  2
+     else            :  α = α΄,  β = β΄
+     ```
+  3. Calculate drop probability as:

+     ```
+     p = p
+        + α * (currentDelay - referenceDelay) / referenceDelay
+        + β * (currentDelay - oldDelay) / referenceDelay
+     ```

+  4. Update previous delay sample rate as

+     ```
+     OldDelay - currentDelay
+     ```

+The regulator allows for a burst, here is the calculation

+  1. ```if burstAllowed > 0
+       enqueue request bypassing random drop
+  2. upon Tupdate
+     if p == 0 and currentDelay < referenceDelay / 2 and oldDelay < referenceDelay / 2
+        burstAllowed = maxBurst
+     else
+        burstAllowed = burstAllowed - timePassed (roughly Tupdate)

 ### Contribute